Key Skills To Look For When Hiring A CEO

 Management skills

 If all of this seems like a tall order, it’s worthwhile to note that not every CEO needs every skill.
-All people have weaknesses, and those of a CEO can be compensated for by other key members of the executive team, like the COO.
+All people have weaknesses, and other key executive team members, like the COO can compensate for those of a CEO.
 Thus, in addition to considering a candidate’s own qualities when hiring a CEO, it’s important to also take stock of how their skills will mesh with those your leadership team already has.

 Pete Newsome